Loans without a credit check

 Where do I find my credit report?

 Australia has three main credit reporting bodies – Illion (previously Dun & Bradstreet), Experian Australia Credit Services, and Equifax.
-You have a right to request your free credit report from each of the three credit reporting bodies, for free, every 12 months.
+You have a right to request your free credit report from each of the three credit reporting bodies.

 Your credit report is a record of how you’ve handled loans and debts with other credit providers.
 It is important to note that your credit report could differ slightly between the credit reporting bodies so get your free credit report from each of them.
 Your credit report holds similar information that potential lenders and creditors access when you apply to open a credit account – whether that’s a loan, a credit card, or even a mobile phone plan.